Damages to college athletes to range from a few dollars to more than a million under settlement

 Those payouts will vary drastically and are determined by sport played, when, how long and what conference an athlete competed in.
 While Division I athletes across all sports will be eligible to collect damages, the majority of damages is expected to go to football and basketball players from power conferences because those leagues and teams generate most of the revenue that comes from billion-dollar media rights contracts.

-The NCAA lifted its ban on athletes earning money off their fame through endorsement and sponsorship deals in 2021.
+The NCAA lifted its ban on athletes earning money through endorsement and sponsorship deals in 2021.

+The agreement does not settle the issue of whether college athletes should be deemed employees, but it does include language that would suggest the deal would be subject to change if “a change in law or circumstances permits collective bargaining.”

 “This settlement is an important step forward for student-athletes and college sports, but it does not address every challenge,” the commissioners of the Atlantic Coast Conference, Big Ten, Big 12, Pac-12, Southeastern Conference and NCAA President Charlie Baker said in a joint statement.
 “The need for federal legislation to provide solutions remains.
 If Congress does not act, the progress reached through the settlement could be significantly mitigated by state laws and continued litigation.”